Down syndrome

 Down syndrome is one of the most common genetic conditions, and approximately 1 in every 700 babies born in the US is born with this syndrome.

-Maternal age is believed to be a significant risk factor for developing oocites with extra chromosome 21; although more Down syndrome babies are born to younger mothers, that is simply because the birth rate amongst younger mothers is higher.
+Maternal age is believed to be a significant risk factor for developing oocytes with extra chromosome 21; although more Down syndrome babies are born to younger mothers, that is simply because the birth rate amongst younger mothers is higher.

 Hypotonia (low muscle tone), flat facies, up-slanted palpebral fissures, developmental delay, and single palm crease are some of the most frequent Down syndrome characteristics.